Enjoy 24/7 access to these FREE online resources with your library card!

 This site offers a variety of field trips live via YouTube Live, and students can ask questions of featured speakers via the comment bar.
 Sign up in advance to be a featured classroom and learn about all types of exploration professionals, from astrophysicists to shipwreck explorers.

 The Nature Conservancy offers free virtual field trips through a variety of landscapes.
-Closely tied to curricular standards, these field trips use academic language when touring sites including coastal temperate rainforest, coral reefs, and West Virginia wind farms.
-Teacher guides that include graphic organizers, rubrics, and extension materials for a variety of standards and grades are also available.
+Closely tied to curricular standards, these field trips use academic language when touring sites, including coastal temperate rainforests, coral reefs, and West Virginia wind farms.
+Teacher guides that include graphic organizers, rubrics, and extension materials for various standards and grades are also available.

 Mental Health For Teens: